Angle Icon

 • Some customization tools require the paid plan

-My experience:
+NPs experience:

 Heidi’s customization tools are powerful, but I personally found them overwhelming.
 Freed gave me the structure I wanted without requiring me to build everything from scratch.
+I especially liked that Magic edit could tighten my subjective, add an exam, or clean up formatting without me doing manual rewriting.

 5. Trust and privacy

-My experience:
+NPs experience:

 Both companies present themselves as privacy-focused, and I felt comfortable using both tools during testing.